cce-bigdataintro-1160/CEBD-1160-fall-2019-site/10-professions.md

 Business Analytics Specialist - bridges business and data analysis
 - Access, excel, SQL, sharepoint
 - Domain knowledge

+* Too difficult to master all skills, ideally select companies you'd like to work for, find out their tooling (indeed, contact directly) and focus on learning what's needed!

 Google for: infographic data science vs data engineer